flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 the dependency whose version you are upgrading!**

 ### Android NDK & SDK versions
-Note that all of the Android SDK/NDK versions noted in `gradle_utils.dart` should match the values in the Flutter Gradle Plugin, so updating any of these versions also requires an update in [flutter.groovy](../../../gradle/src/main/groovy/flutter.groovy).
+All of the Android SDK/NDK versions noted in `gradle_utils.dart` (`compileSdkVersion`, `minSdkVersion`, `targetSdkVersion`, `ndkVersion`) versions should match the values in Flutter Gradle Plugin (FlutterExtension), so updating any of these versions also requires an update in [flutter.groovy](../../../gradle/src/main/groovy/flutter.groovy).

+The Flutter Gradle plugin is only applied to app projects, and modules that are built from source using (`include_flutter.groovy`).
+The remaining projects are: plugins, and modules compiled as AARs.
+In modules, the ephemeral directory `.android` is always regenerated after `flutter pub get`, so new versions are picked up after a Flutter upgrade.

 When updating the Android `compileSdkVersion`, `minSdkVersion`, or `targetSdkVersion`, make sure that: